ThomasSwisher/student-workbook/src/reflections/wk1/day2.md

 Read Building Blocks Of Web Development > CSS and answer the following questions

 ## Daily Journal
-1. What is a Pseudo-Class and what are some of the most common ones you think you will use
+1. What is a Pseudo-Class and what are some of the most common ones you think you will use?

+It is a selector that you add to a class that ads a built in function. (hover, link)

 2. What is Specificity and how might you use it to your benefit?

+Give you the ability to override some css rules without affecting others.

 3. What problems do you think you could run into if you over-utilized the !important feature?
+Later when making changes it can cause problems.